meg-codes/bash-notes/Utilities.md

-# Utiliites for working with files
+# Utilites for working with files

 Listed below are an entirely non-comprehensive list of utilities you can use to do useful things with files.
 Many rely on a concept discussed below called a 'regular expression'.
 If you aren't familiar with these, I have linked some explanations of different regex flavors and implementations.